 Since April 1st, 2019 the Institute of of Physiology and Anatomy, of Cognitive and Team/Racket Sport Research and the Institute of Training Sciences and Sport Informatics have merged and are now the Institute of Exercise Training and Sport Informatics.

-The expertise of the Institute of Exercise Training and Sport Informatics at the German Sport University Cologne lies in the areas of computer science in sports and team/racket sport sciences (Department I, head: Univ.-Prof. Dr. Daniel Memmert), cognitive and team/racket sport research (department II, head: Univ.-Prof.`in Dr. Stefanie Klatt née Hüttermann), training sciences (department III, Univ.-Prof. Dr. Lars Donath) as well as performance physiology (department IV, Univ.-Prof. Dr. Patrick Wahl).
+The expertise of the Institute of Exercise Training and Sport Informatics at the German Sport University Cologne lies in the areas of computer science in sports and team/racket sport sciences (Section I, head: Univ.-Prof. Dr. Daniel Memmert), cognitive and team/racket sport research (Section II, head: Univ.-Prof.`in Dr. Stefanie Klatt née Hüttermann), training sciences (Section III, Univ.-Prof. Dr. Lars Donath) as well as performance physiology (Section IV, Univ.-Prof. Dr. Patrick Wahl).
 Hence, the institute offers interdisciplinary and transdisciplinary, international fundamental scientific (DFG amongst others) and application oriented (DFG, DFL, BISP amongst others) research.

 In the area of computer science in sports and team/racket sport research questions regarding Big Data , AI, ML and digitalization in sports (especially in high-class football) and especially in the area of model formation, pattern recognition and simulation of team sports are posed.
 This includes the development in the area of data analysis and data visualization as well as the application of modern data bank systems (Relational und NoSQL).